zommiommy/zommiommy.github.io/content/posts/atheris_rust.md

 ### Installing Atheris

 ### Creating an harness
-To build a proof of concept we will fuzz our [TFIDF (OKAPI BM 25)](https://en.wikipedia.org/wiki/Okapi_BM25) implementation.
-This function is the one used to pre-compute the weights for our raccomender system we implemented as the `__getattr__` magic method of our Graph class.

-For our goal of fuzzing it we just need to know that it take a list of documents, where a document is a list of the id of the terms contained in each document.

 Following the great tutorial on Atheris's Github, I bult a small harness that just create random arguments (with the only caveat that I limited the number of documents and the maximum document length to an `u8` to avoid OOM errors).